How To Compliment Someone

 – Many think that undermining praise shows humility, but it doesn’t.
 Always receive your praise with humble gratitude and thank the giver for their kind observation.

 – When someone gives you a compliment, mere acceptance and a genuine thank you is all it takes to finish the covenant of compliment-giving.
 However, many people try to downplay the compliment by praising the giver in return.
 This usually happens in a workplace scenario where the giver is your boss.
 Rather than engaging in a compliment battle, accept yours with grace and move on.

 In a bid to give good compliments, we often forget the thin line between genuine admiration and flattery.
 Even if you follow all the tips down to the last letter, there are still things that you need to follow or avoid.
 Remember, to make your compliments seem honest; you have to eliminate everything that raises doubts and creates confusion.
 Here are some things that you should avoid when giving a compliment to someone.

 1. Do not give backhanded compliments:

-– These are the type of compliments that are meant as a praise but are often comprehended as an insult.
-It may sound nice on the face of it, until you realize after a few minutes and wonder if it meant what you thought it meant.
+– These are the type of compliments that are meant as praise but are often comprehended as an insult.
+It may sound nice on the face of it until you realize after a few minutes and wonder if it meant what you thought it meant.
 You may be delivering backhanded compliments all your life, without even knowing about it.
 Things like, “Wow, you look thinner than other days,” by saying this, you might sound like you mean that the person looks fat on most of the days.
 Or even something like, “you are good at math, for a girl.”
-Just a simple extra phrase, in the end, turned a perfectly good compliment into an insult.
+Just a simple extra phrase, in the end, turned a perfectly good, clean compliment into an insult.